WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 By using Overseer, you agree to these terms and accept full responsibility for its use and any consequences thereof.

+## Known Issues

+- If a submersible is ready to have their part swapped, it will finalise the report for that FC and all additional FCs after, this persists until your current cycle is completed.

 ## Planned Features

 - **Character & Retainer Management**: Streamline data handling for all your characters and retainers.